espocrm/documentation/docs/development/select-builder.md

 }
 ```

-Once you built a query you can pass it to a repository:
+Once you built a query you can pass it to the repository:

 ```php
 $collection = $entityManager